 Music therapy is an effective form of alternative therapy that has helped countless individuals better cope with the process of recovery.
 Incorporating music therapy into your program of recovery may help you better relate to yourself and others and learn effective and healthy ways to cope with sobriety.

-To learn more about how music therapy helps in recovery or to explore the treatment options offered at The Bluffs, contact one of our treatment specialists today.
+To learn more about how music therapy helps in recovery or to explore the treatment options offered at Vertava Health of Ohio, contact one of our treatment specialists today.